prateekjeetsinghsohi/Prateek-Jeet-Singh-Sohi/README.md

+# Luk-det:
+This directory contains the implimentation of a web-app that we made which is capable of image classifiaction of Lukemia-cells using ResNet-50

 # CNN+SVM:
 The notebook named CNN+SVM contains an implementation of a CNN model that utilizes categorical_hinge_loss for image classification.
 Due to the usage of categorical_hinge_loss, the last layers of the CNN acts as an SVM.
 To check the performance of this model, we conducted a few experiments, the report for which is provided as CNN+SVM.pdf.